Randomly select multiple cells/rows/columns from specified range in Excel

-How to randomly select cells based on criteria in Excel?
+Randomly select cells based on criteria with array formulas

 Supposing there is an employee table in Excel as below screenshot shown.
 And now you need to randomly select one or more employees who work in New York for 3 years from the table.